Kiss Me (Sixpence None the Richer song): Chart performance

 "Kiss Me" debuted on the US Billboard Hot 100 at number 90 on the issue of November 28, 1998, but it fell out of the top 100 the next week.
 On February 13, 1999, it reentered the listing at number 91, then took another 11 weeks to reach its peak of number two on May 1, where it stayed for one week.
 It stayed in the top 100 for 33 weeks, ending 1999 as the United States' sixth-most-successful song of the year.
 The single additionally peaked atop the Billboard Mainstream Top 40 chart and reached number two on the Adult Contemporary and Adult Top 40 charts.
 In Canada, "Kiss Me" debuted at number 45 on the RPM 100 Hit Tracks chart on March 22 and rose to number one on May 10, becoming Canada's 11th-best-performing hit of 1999.
 It topped the RPM Adult Contemporary chart as well.

 The track reached number one in Australia, where it stayed for three weeks in June 1999 following a four-week climb up the ARIA Singles Chart.
 It appeared at number 19 on the Australian year-end chart of 1999.
 In New Zealand, "Kiss Me" debuted at number 16 in May and rose to its peak of number four on July 18, spending 15 weeks in the top 50 and ending the year at number 44 on the RIANZ year-end chart.
 The song became a hit in several European countries, reaching the top 10 in Austria, Flanders, Germany, Greece, Hungary, Ireland, Italy, Norway, Switzerland, and the United Kingdom.
 It peaked within the top 20 in Iceland, the Netherlands, Sweden, and Wallonia, attaining a peak of number 15 on the Eurochart Hot 100.
 In France, it rose to number 32 in September 1999.
-"Kiss Me" has earned several certifications, receiving a double-platinum award in the UK and US, a platinum disc in Australia, and gold discs in Belgium and New Zealand.
+"Kiss Me" has earned several certifications, receiving a quadruple-platinum award in New Zealand, a triple-platinum award in the UK and US, a platinum disc in Australia, and gold discs in Belgium, Denmark, Italy, and Japan.